 - American Medical Certification Association (AMCA Phlebotomy)

-As previously mentioned, there is no single recognized exam or program of study to become a Phlebotomy Technician.
-Each state has their own requirements on which licenses or certifications Phlebotomy Technicians must hold, and candidates must enter the correct corresponding program to meet their state’s requirements.
+Because there is no single recognized exam or program of study to become a Phlebotomy Technician and programs vary by state, candidates must choose the correct program to meet their state’s requirements.

 The American Society for Clinical Pathology (ASCP) provides candidates with the Phlebotomy Technician Certification (PTC) upon successful completion of the exam.

 The exam itself includes 80 multiple-choice questions and candidates are given 2 hours to complete it.
-The six content areas on the PBT include:
+The six content areas on the PTC include:

 - Circulatory System